 - Other credits include The One Show, Discovery’s Through the Wormhole with Morgan Freeman, BBC News, Sky News, World’s Most Extreme on More4 and How Hacks Work.

 - On radio, BBC Radio 4’s Inside Science, Newshour on the BBC World Service, the Guardian Science Weekly podcast, and various local radio stations across the UK.

 - Talks to tens of thousands of students and members of the public at venues from science festivals and schools to theatres and pubs, including the Cheltenham Science Festival, New Scientist Live and Brian Cox and Robin Ince’s Christmas Compendium of Reason at the Hammersmith Apollo.

 - Winner of FameLab UK, a competition seeking the best three-minute science talks.
 Winner of the Online Vote from FameLab alumni worldwide in FameLab International 2012.

-- Presenter, writer and co-producer of Lab, Camera, Action!
-YouTube series.
+- Presenter, writer and co-producer of my YouTube channel.

 Science funding and policy

 - Chair of Science is Vital, a grassroots campaign of scientists and supporters of science making the case for a strong UK science base.